-- Preparation design the API to fit business workflow, build API client according to the TSS specification, and prepare data to match API and declaration / customs requirements: - Use the TSS API Reference: How-to Guide on NICTA to understand technical requirements - Use the Data guide: TSS declaration data requirements and the Tariffs on goods movements into NI guides on NICTA to understand specific declaration and customs requirements for each data field - If you are using API for the purpose of addressing your Supplementary Declaration backlog, you can also refer to the Supplementary Declarations section on NICTA and the Supplementary Declaration Assistant for guidance on simplifying the process - For each data field, map and format the data required into API
+- Preparation design the API to fit business workflow, build the API client according to the TSS specification, and prepare information to match the API and declaration / customs requirements: - Use the TSS API Reference: How-to Guide on NICTA to understand the technical requirements - Use the Data guide: TSS declaration data requirements and the Tariffs on goods movements to Northern Ireland guide on NICTA to understand specific declaration and customs requirements for each information field - For each information field, map and format the information required into API - 2.
+API testing test the current API version released by TSS for technical performance and information quality: - Run your API in the TSS test environment to check against technical requirements and to validate sample information against customs (legal) requirements - Iterate to minimise errors the proposed approach to information preparation and testing is outlined in detail in the Suggested approach to information preparation section of this guide

-- 2. API testing test the current API version released by TSS for technical performance and data quality: - Run your API in the TSS test environment to check against technical requirements and to validate sample data against customs (legal) requirements - Iterate to minimise errors the proposed approach to data preparation and testing is outlined in detail in the Suggested approach to data preparation section of this guide - Moving to the live API environment switch to the live version after resolving any errors in the test environment.
-You can now submit declarations
+3. Moving to the live API environment - switch to the live version after resolving any errors in the test environment, and you can now submit declarations